 - I’m heading back into Iran’s countryside.

-And there’s a great third reason: My wife Saeideh and partner in all my shenanigans feels the same way.
+And there’s a great third reason: My wife Saeideh and travel partner feels the same way.
 She is sitting across the table giving me a knowing smile as I explain how drained I’ve felt in the three days we’ve been in Tehran.

 “I think everyone here is drained,” she says.
 “Drained mentally too.
 I was watching the people at Tajrish Bazaar yesterday and everyone was pushing and shoving and rushing.
 But at the same time everyone was in their own world.
 No connection, like they’re robots with no higher purpose but to just move aimlessly.”

-The biggest culprit is the air pollution, creepily fogging over this megalopolis of 16 million.
+The biggest culprit is the air pollution, creepily fogging over this megalopolis of 10 million.
 Then there’s the dust.
 It literally seeps through the window sills.
 And the horrid traffic.
 We only use the metro and only as a last resort, the taxis.
-I wouldn’t drive into the center of Tehran if they put a gun to my head and both Saeideh and I look upon people who do 4- or 5-hour daily commutes – yes, we personally know such people and reverently lean over to touch them! – like we’re looking at aliens from other planets.
-Where on earth do they get energy?
+I wouldn’t drive into the center of Tehran if they put a gun to my head and both Saeideh and I look upon people who do 4- or 5-hour daily commutes – yes, we personally know such people and reverently lean over to touch them, like we’re looking at space aliens.
+Where on earth do they get the energy?

-But I think there’s also a negative energy here familiar to urbanizes the world over.
+But I think there’s also a negative energy here familiar to urbanites the world over.
 It’s draining and yet addictive.